eX-Mech/pymech/docs/index.rst

 pymech documentation
 ====================

-This is the documentation for pymech_, a Python suite of routines for *Nek5000* and *Simson*.
+This is the documentation for pymech_, a Python suite of routines for Nek5000_ and SIMSON_.

 +--------------+------------------------------+
 | Authors      |  | |author|                  |